 3. White Powder (Salt Deposits) on Walls

-5. Musty Smell & Mold Growth
+5. Musty Smell & Mould Growth

-What Causes Rising Damp?
+What is the Main Cause of Rising Damp?

 1. Capillary Action in Porous Materials

-• Building materials, especially bricks and mortar, contain tiny pores (capillaries).
+- Building materials, especially bricks, and mortar, contain tiny pores (capillaries).

-• When these materials come in contact with wet soil, they pull water upward just like a sponge absorbs water.
+- When these materials come in contact with wet soil, they pull water upward just like a sponge absorbs water.

 If you place a dry brick in a shallow pan of water, you will see the water slowly rising into the brick.
 This is how rising damp occurs in walls.